Guidance for e-commerce, marketing and SaaS directors, managers, analysts and specialists.

 Conversion optimization is one of the more commonly misused terms in digital marketing.
 It really should be thought of as an umbrella expression that represents many core processes.
 Unlike other common industry terms that represent a specific tactic or a series of steps to complete, conversion optimization is much more abstract.
 Trying to contain it within one uniform definition does it, and the reader, an injustice.

 One core element of conversion optimization that most will agree on is that it’s about the user.
-Doing whatever is necessary for that user to have the best possible customer experience overall is key.
+Doing whatever is necessary for that user to have the best possible customer experience overall is key, and will ultimately lead to higher conversion rates.

 Directors of e-commerce and managers of e-commerce sites have a tough job.
 SaaS digital marketers don’t have a cake walk either.
 These jobs require savvy and seasoned technical marketing skills, but have a very different set of everyday conversion issues with major impact on revenue, both negative and positive.
 Regardless, they are all vulnerable to the 2 p.m. “analysis paralysis” after an intense data review.